Skip to main content

 These four-ingredient treats are made even simpler with the help of one kitchen must-have: the pyramid pan.
 This baking essential helps treats pop up when they’re done, so you’ll be able to make plenty with no fuss.

-This recipe, originally published by Michelle Taylor, is also shared by the American Kennel Club — so you know you’re hearing from the best!
+This recipe is shared by the American Kennel Club (AKC) — so you know you’re hearing from the best!
 Simply blend the bacon (or your choice of meat) with eggs in a food processor, mix in flour and water, and bake!
-With this and any recipe, you can substitute flour like brown rice or oat for a gluten-free option.
+With this and any recipe, you can substitute wheat flour with brown rice or oats for a gluten-free option.

 Two-ingredient baby food/puree bites